rcoproc/rknet_projectmanager/README.markdown

-# Sample RKNET Project Manager - cocoon
+# Sample RKNET Project Manager - Cocoon and JRuby/Jasper

 [cocoon](http://github.com/nathanvda/cocoon) is a Rails3 gem to allow easier handling of nested forms.